Antrim RFC: 1st XV Honours

-The Reformation
+Reformation

 In 1995 the Hockey Club severed their ties with the rugby team and moved to Muckamore Cricket Club.

 After becoming recognised as one of the most ambitious teams in the Qualifying league, Antrim RFC went on to win the Gordon West Memorial in 2001 at Ravenhill.
 A year later, the squad defended their title and brought the trophy back to Allen Park, remaining to this very day, the only team to defend it successfully.
-However, due to a lack of recruitment to a 2ndXV and a significant number of player retirements in 2006, the team unfortunately could not complete its fixtures post Christmas 2007 and did not field a rugby team for rest of the 2007 season.
+However, due to a lack of recruitment to a 2ndXV and a significant number of player retirements in 2006, the team could not complete its fixtures post Christmas 2007 and did not field a rugby team for rest of the 2007 season.
 The players dispersed to play their rugby elsewhere.
 In the new season a group of older players and former schoolboys decided to start a team again in order to keep the team going on a social basis.
 In 2007 Antrim re-entered the Magners Minor Leagues and after finding their footing, went on to finish 3rd in 2009.
-The league was once again restructured & with the team holding their own and with player numbers increasing on a continuous basis, the playing squad formed their own sub committee and appointed a proper coach, found a new sponsor for the match kits and approached the Ulster Branch with a proposal to rejoin the Kukri Qualifying Section.
+The league was once again restructured and with the team holding their own and with player numbers increasing on a continuous basis, the playing squad formed their own sub committee and appointed a proper coach, found a new sponsor for the match kits and approached the Ulster Branch with a proposal to rejoin the Kukri Qualifying Section.
 The application was accepted and the club turned over a new leaf and fielded their first team within the league in 4 years against Letterkenny RFC.
 With only one team, the club had struggled in the league and opted to field a team in the Minors once again to allow the youngsters to learn their trade.

 In 2013 the club, worked closely with Ulster Rugby and the IRFU to develop a coaching initiative which resulted in the club re-establishing the minis section once again.
 Working closely within the local primary schools and youth clubs, the club developed the Antrim Viking Minis brand.
 This was to tie in with the local history of the area and give the children something to belong to.

 The Viking Minis were able to field their first competitive team in almost 10 years and make their debut in the half time of the Heineken Cup game of Ulster vs Saracens in the reopening of the newly refurbished Ravenhill stadium.